usamyismy7/usamyismy7/README.md

 ### About Me

-Experienced Frontend Developer holding a Bachelor’s degree in Computer Science and a recognized certificate in Artificial Intelligence.
-With a proven track record and 3 years of experience in web development through freelance work and personal projects, I have demonstrated proficiency in crafting interactive and user-friendly web interfaces.
+Proficient Frontend Developer holding a Bachelor’s degree in Computer Science and a recognized certificate in Artificial Intelligence.
+With a proven track record and 3 years of industry experience in web development, I have demonstrated proficiency in crafting interactive and user-friendly web interfaces.
+My work spans freelance projects and full-time employment, showcasing my ability to deliver high-quality, scalable solutions.

 - 🎓 [Final Year Project](https://cdc.cuiwah.edu.pk/Event/Project/5564)
 - 💼 [Portfolio](https://bit.ly/usama-portfolio-projects)